Igal Ahouvi: Legal disputes

-Throughout his business career, Ahouvi has been involved in numerous legal disputes, lawsuits and controversies. mostly stemming from his unique way of doing business.

 In October 2007, Ahouvi (through his company Blenheim Property Group) and Delek Global Real Estate, backed out of a deal to acquire 88 real estate properties from Swiss group Jelmoli for 3.4 billion CHF.
-Following a lawsuit by Jelmoli and arbitration, the parties settled and Ahouvi and Delek agreed to pay 21.5 million CHF to Jelmoli.
+Following an arbitration, the parties settled and Ahouvi and Delek agreed to pay 21.5 million CHF to Jelmoli.

 In September 2008, Habas Group sued Ahouvi for breach of contract in the Hilton UK deal, after Ahouvi backed out of his obligation to acquire Habas's shares.
 In November 2010, the Tel Aviv district court ordered Ahouvi and Blenheim to pay Habas 3.1 million GBP in exchange for its 3.8% share.
 Ahouvi was further ordered to pay 1.3 million NIS in expenses and legal fees.
 The judge strongly criticized Ahouvi in her verdict.
-She wrote that throughout his entire testimony, it appeared he was repeatedly trying to avoid answering questions and it was hard to believe his explanations.
+She wrote that throughout his entire testimony, it appeared he was repeatedly trying to avoid answering questions.
 She further wrote that "Ahouvi honors written contracts only when it is convenient for him and renounces them when it is not".

-In 2012, Ahouvi partnered with 3 Israeli entrepreneurs to develop and build the ALMA resort at Long Beach in Nha Trang, Vietnam.
-Ahouvi provided only a very small amount of the funds he agreed to pay to finance the project, which led to the project's standstill.
-Thousands of local purchasers of time share units in the project eventually protested and filed law suits, claiming the project was fraudulent.
-Ahouvi's partners claimed his conduct caused them significant damages and threatened to sue.
-Ahouvi in return claimed they were to blame and threatened to counter-sue.

-In 2018, Ahouvi was charged by the Israel Securities Authority (ISA) for violating his obligation as Chairman and majority shareholder in Ravad.
-Ahouvi failed to report a private real estate deal even though he was obliged to do so as part of his conflict of interest agreement which he signed when he acquired control of Ravad.
-The ISA reprimanded Ahouvi, ordered him to pay a fine of 350,000 NIS and banned him from holding positions in a public company for one year.
-Ravad itself was fined 1 million NIS.
-Ahouvi appealed the verdict and in August 2022 was still found guilty of "gross negligence", though his punishment was reduced to a 200,000 NIS fine and 8 months of ban from holding positions in a public company.